 Our elopement packages for Leavenworth, Washington include photography, assistance in planning, an officiant and a witness.
 We are available in the Leavenworth area from May to January yearly.
 Our elopement packages are broken down to four options:

-- Full Day Sunrise/Sunset (up to 12 hours – this is the best option for an elopement with guests)
+- Full Day Elopement (up to 12 hours – this is the best option for an elopement with guests)

-- Multi-Day Elopement (these are perfect for backpacking, climbing and adventures one day and family the next)
+- Two Day Elopement (up to 22 hours – these are perfect for backpacking, climbing and adventures on day one and family the next)

 We also offer add-on videography to any of our elopement packages.
 These are 3-5 minute films – perfect for sharing your elopement day with family and or reliving it yourselves as the years go by.

 Ready for an epic I Do in the mountains?

 Thinking of eloping in Leavenworth, Washington, but not sure where to start?
 Welp my friends, you are in the right place!
 We are Traci and Bill, a husband wife team capturing and planning elopements because we believe marriage is the most valuable adventure you can have in life and because we love helping couples have a space to freely express themselves.
 We are avid hikers, campers, climbers and hopeless romantics.
 We are here to help you bring your adventure wedding to life.
 We have explored the Leavenworth area well and know many of the trails, best eats and more.
 We can not wait to connect with you and hear your love story!

 How to be prepared for your elopement in Leavenworth, WA.